 Although the court system is largely closed, this does not mean that police are not arresting those who commit crimes during the pandemic.
 In fact, in many places police are patrolling more than ever and enforcing laws stricter than ever to ensure that public safety is maintained during this trying time.
 If you were under investigation, the police are still going to conduct that investigation and obtain arrest warrants.
 If you commit a new crime, the police are still going to arrest you.

 In addition to arresting people for standard crimes like theft or assault, the police now also have the authority to charge you with a disorderly persons offense for violating the governor’s executive order mandating that you stay at home except for essential purposes.
 Many people have already been arrested and charged under the executive order, usually those holding large gatherings in violation of the mandate to socially distance or continuing to operate non-essential businesses.
 If children are present at these illegal gatherings, police are also charging any adults present with child endangerment.
-If you are facing a charge under the executive order, you should contact one of our skilled criminal defense attorneys at the Law Offices of John J. Zarych right away.
+If you are facing a charge under the executive order, you should contact one of our skilled Cape May criminal defense attorneys at the Law Offices of John J. Zarych right away.

 Bail Hearings in Atlantic County During Coronavirus